Draw Down and Maximum Draw-down

 2% & 10% Risk Rule

-If you happened to go through a losing streak & lost only 20 trades in a row, you would have gone from starting balance of $50,000 to having only $6,750 left if you risked 10% on each transaction.
+If you happened to go through a losing streak & lost only 20 trades in a row, you would have gone from starting trading account balance of $50,000 to having only $6,750 left in your account if you risked 10% on each trade.
 You would have lost over 87.5% of your equity.

 The difference between risking 2% and 10% is that if you risked 2 % you would still have $34,055after 20 losing trades.